A birational involution: The linear system

+We conclude that a cubic polynomial vanishing on one triangle plus the span of the other triangle has to vanish on both spans.
+This proves the claim.

 {\it Remark}.
-Here again there is a strong analogy with conics on Gushel-Mukai fourfolds, which are all linear sections of copies of $G(2,4)$ inside $G(2,5)$.
-In particular the linear system of quadratic equations of the Gushel-Mukai, which contains the Pfaffian quadrics as a hyperplane, restricts to a pencil on the plane spanned by the conic.
-So exactly as before, containing this plane is just a codimension one condition on the linear system.
+Here again there is a strong analogy with the conics on Gushel-Mukai fourfolds obtained as linear sections of copies of $G(2,4)$ inside $G(2,5)$.
+The linear system of quadratic equations of the Gushel-Mukai, which contains the Pl\"ucker quadrics as a hyperplane, restricts to a pencil on the plane spanned by such a conic.
+So, exactly as before, containing this plane is just a codimension one condition on the linear system.
 See \cite{im} for more details.

+Since obviously $Sec(S)\subset Sec(X_{ad}(G_2))$, let us describe the latter.
+The secant variety is irreducible and reduced, and has dimension 10 according to \cite{kaji}.